 When traveling we ask you to do a few simple things ensure your trip creates positive benefits for you and the places in which you travel:

 - Shop locally from traditional artisans – we strongly encourage our travelers to eat locally produced food and goods.
 This reduces the embodied energy (energy consumed through production and transport) and supports the local economy and keeps their traditional crafts alive.

 - Say no to plastic – when exploring those local markets take your own bag and say no thanks to plastic.

 - Bring a water bottle – we encourage our passengers to bring and refill a water bottle where possible.
 For disposable bottles, every 1 litre of water sold means 3 litres of water was used to create it.
 Peregrine is working with TAP to try and reduce the harmful impact of disposable plastic water bottles on our environment.

 - Supporting vulnerable communities – please don’t give money or gifts to beggars, this includes children.
-Supporting organisations that in turn support vulnerable communities such as educational programs is often a more constructive approach to helping those in need.
-See The Intrepid Foundation for example of grassroots organisations that focus on the wellbeing of vulnerable people and communities.
+Supporting organizations that in turn support vulnerable communities such as educational programs is often a more constructive approach to helping those in need.
+See The Intrepid Foundation for example of grassroots organizations that focus on the wellbeing of vulnerable people and communities.

 The Intrepid Foundation

-Founded in 2002, The Intrepid Foundation is a non-for-profit organisation that allows travellers to give back to the communities they visit on Peregrine trips.
-The foundation supports a number of grassroots organisations and has partnered with several international non-profit organizations that work on addressing issues such as education, child welfare, environmental and wildlife protection.
+Founded in 2002, The Intrepid Foundation is a non-for-profit organization that allows travelers to give back to the communities they visit on Peregrine trips.
+The foundation supports a number of grassroots organizations and has partnered with several international non-profit organizations that work on addressing issues such as education, child welfare, environmental and wildlife protection.
 All administration costs for the Foundation are covered by our business and donations are matched dollar for dollar (up to $1,000AUD per donor, per year) this means that your generous donation to these worthy projects is doubled.